 DePaul vs. Creighton Women's Basketball Predictions & Picks - January 6

-Saturday's game that pits the No. 21 Creighton Bluejays (10-3) versus the DePaul Blue Demons (9-7) at Wintrust Arena has a projected final score of 74-67 (based on our computer prediction) in favor of Creighton.
-Tipoff is at 4:00 PM ET on January 6.
+Saturday's game between the No. 21 Creighton Bluejays (10-3) and DePaul Blue Demons (9-7) matching up at Wintrust Arena has a projected final score of 74-67 (based on our computer prediction) in favor of Creighton, who is listed as the favorite by our model.
+The game will tip off at 4:00 PM ET on January 6.

-The Blue Demons head into this contest on the heels of a 72-65 loss to Providence on Wednesday.
+The Blue Demons fell in their last game 72-65 against Providence on Wednesday.

-The Blue Demons head into this game following a 72-65 loss to Providence on Wednesday.
-The Bluejays head into this contest after a 94-50 loss to UConn on Wednesday.
-In the Blue Demons' loss, Katlyn Gilbert led the way with a team-high 25 points (adding two rebounds and two assists).
-Emma Ronsiek scored a team-leading 13 points for the Bluejays in the loss.
+The Blue Demons enter this game after a 72-65 loss to Providence on Wednesday.
+The Bluejays are coming off of a 94-50 loss to UConn in their most recent outing on Wednesday.
+In the loss, Katlyn Gilbert paced the Blue Demons with 25 points.
+Emma Ronsiek's team-leading 13 points paced the Bluejays in the loss.

 Catch college basketball action all season long on Fubo!